 Equatorial Mount Types

 There are actually a huge variety of equatorial mount types, but most are variations on the same basic idea of either suspending the telescope in between the declination axis or outboard of it.
 The former is inherently less stable or portable, while the latter requires counterweights.

-Fork mounts “tilted” on a wedge, which is essentially an angled plate that converts an alt-az fork’s azimuth axis to a right ascension axis and altitude axis to declination, are the most common inboard design.
-The problem is that the telescope is unstable in this setup because the heavy drive base of the fork is placed at a point that is not in the middle of the pier or tripod.
+Fork mounts “tilted” on a wedge – essentially an angled plate that converts an alt-az fork’s azimuth axis to a right ascension axis and altitude axis to declination – are the most common inboard design.
+The problem is that the telescope is inherently unstable with this configuration, as the often heavy drive base of the fork is placed at some point well outside the center of its pier or tripod.
 Additionally, the right ascension axis has a huge amount of weight bearing down on it at an angle, as it rests on only a single pivot point.

 Equatorial mounts with the telescope on the outside of the declination axis are inherently more portable than inboard designs and also make it much easier to interchange different telescopes on the same mount.
 The downside is that they require counterweights and often put the eyepiece in an uncomfortable position if you’re looking through the telescope.
 The height and angle of the eyepiece vary enormously, and you almost certainly will have to rotate the telescope tube (or star diagonal) in its rings to comfortably place the eyepiece, depending on where you are aimed in the sky.